miles0o0/adventOfCode/README.md

-My attempts at doing the advent of code in assembaly
+My attempts at doing the advent of code in go
-I was going to do it in assembaly... then i realised i dont have time for that
+I was going to do it in assembaly... then i realised i don't have time for that